Great Depression Online Course for Teachers and Students

 Students learn about the roles and functions of the Federal Reserve System.
 Through a simulation, they learn how the Fed manages the money supply through open market operations.
 They identify what central bankers have learned about implementing monetary policy as a result of the Great Depression.
 Furthermore, they recognize the steps the central bank has taken to respond effectively to financial crises since that time.

-Tags: 9-12, Balanced Budget, Bank Failure, Bank Reserves, Bank Run, Banks, Budget Deficit, Checking Account, Civics/Government, College, Consumer Price Index (CPI), Deflation, Depression, Economics, English, Federal Reserve System, Great Depression, Gross Domestic Product (GDP), History, Inflation, Lessons, Monetary Policy, Money Supply, Nominal Gross Domestic Product, Online, Open Market Operations, Per Capita Gross Domestic Product, Personal Income, PowerPoint, Price Stability, Real Gross Domestic Product, Unemployment, Unemployment Rate
+Tags: 9-12, Balanced Budget, Bank Failure, Bank Reserves, Bank Run, Banks, Budget Deficit, Charts, Checking Account, Civics/Government, College, Consumer Price Index (CPI), Data, Deflation, Depression, Economics, English, Federal Reserve System, Great Depression, Gross Domestic Product (GDP), History, Inflation, Lessons, Monetary Policy, Money Supply, Nominal Gross Domestic Product, Online, Open Market Operations, Per Capita Gross Domestic Product, Personal Income, PowerPoint, Price Stability, Real Gross Domestic Product, Unemployment, Unemployment Rate